-Urge the governor to take further action
+Urge the governor and your state elected officials to accelerate climate action

-- a commitment to 100% clean electricity by 2030,
+- 100% clean electricity by 2030

 - major investments in community resilience, including regulatory changes that open up markets for clean energy microgrids and decentralized clean energy.